Last updated on December 4th, 2017 at 12:43 pm

 The bottom line: choose safety first.

-If you do warm up your car in the winter (for safety or comfort), there are a few things that Plymouth Rock Assurance wants you to keep in mind to safely warm up your car in cold weather:
+If you do warm up your car in the winter (for safety or comfort), there are a few things to keep in mind to safely warm up your car in cold weather:

 Never leave a running vehicle unattended.
 An idling car is a big target for thieves.
 This is a common way thieves steal vehicles in the winter months.
 Stay inside your car or near it at all times if you’re warming it up.
 You can also consider an automatic starter, which can run your car without keys.